This service includes cover blurbs, taglines and teasers;

 releases (in PDF format.
 Use your browser's BACK button to return here):

-For dust jackets, back covers,
+For dust jackets, back

-and memorable biography for you.
+an informative and memorable biography for you.

 Sample biographies:

-Vickie Tolliver grew up in
+Vickie Tolliver

-The day after he retired,
+The day after he

-Fred Garrick borrowed his grandson's laptop to file his tax return, discovered
+retired, Fred Garrick borrowed his grandson's laptop to file his tax return,

-helps to train service dogs for the disabled.
+Garrick helps to train service dogs for the disabled.

 Sample summaries for back